ibm-cloud-docs/codeengine/job-create-cr.md

 11. Click **Done**.
 12. Modify any default values for environment variables or runtime settings.
 For more information about these options, see [Options for creating and running a job](/docs/codeengine?topic=codeengine-job-plan#job-options).
 13. From the Create job page, click **Create**.
-14. From your job page, click **Submit job** to submit a job based on the current configuration.
+14. After your job is created, the job page for your specific job opens.
+From your job page, click **Submit job** to submit a job based on the current configuration.

 Now that you have created your job and [run your job](/docs/codeengine?topic=codeengine-run-job), you can view details about your job configuration and job runs from your job page.